Trump official gets backlash as choice to lead border university

 Detractors are calling into question Wilson’s record in Congress and on LGBTQ rights, including her opposition to same-sex marriage.
 Last year, Wilson backed the reversal of a decision that found an Air Force colonel guilty of discriminating against a retiring airman by refusing to sign his same-sex spouse's appreciation note.

-Cristina Caldillo-Rivera, a graduate of UTEP, started a petition calling on UT’s board to rescind their choice of Wilson.
+Cristina Calvillo-Rivera, a graduate of UTEP, started a petition calling on UT’s board to rescind their choice of Wilson.
 As of Wednesday, the petition had more than 6,500 signatures.

 Asked about the issue, Wilson said, “My general approach with respect to LGBT issues is to treat everyone with dignity and respect.”